julio-salas03/qr-codes/README.md

 ## Technical details

-I'm using [solid-ui](https://www.solid-ui.com/docs/introduction) as my components library and [solid-icons](https://solid-icons.vercel.app/) to get the icons in the `src/components/icons` folder.
+I'm using [solid-ui](https://www.solid-ui.com/docs/introduction) as my components library and [solid-icons](https://solid-icons.vercel.app/) `Heroicons` to get the icons in the `src/components/icons` folder.

 As mentioned before, I'm using [qrcode](https://www.npmjs.com/package/qrcode) for generating the codes.
 It provides a flexible yet powerful API that works on both the browser and server.
 It's also quite small at [24.1kb when minified](https://bundlephobia.com/package/qrcode@1.5.3).